tenbucker4/tenbucker4/README.md

 Software Developer
 ------------------

-Self-taught software developer excited by solving complex problems, creating intuitive and polished products, and learning new technologies.
+Self-taught frontend developer excited by creating intuitive and polished products, solving complex problems, and learning new technologies.

 * 🌍  I'm based in Vancouver, Canada
 * 🖥️  See my portfolio at [My Portfolio](http://tenbucker4.github.io/personal-portfolio/)